 Get card details

-Use the shopper's raw or encrypted card number to make an API request that retrieves the details of the card that helps to determine whether you can apply surcharge to a payment.
+Use the customer's raw or encrypted card number to make an API request that retrieves the details of the card that helps to determine whether you can apply surcharge to a payment.

 -

-In your payment form, collect the card number of the shopper with either of the following:
+In your payment form, collect the card number of the customer with either of the following:

 -